If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 Key Guideline 5: Support Healthy Eating Patterns for All

-Personal trainers can look eat the categories of Food access, Household food insecurity, and Acculturation to help with clients learning about foods.
+Personal trainers can look eat the categories of Food Access, Household food insecurity, and Acculturation to help clients learn about foods.

-We should take a look at all of the locations that we go to throughout our days and try to change certain things about them or look for help specific to those locations.
+We should look at all the locations we go to throughout our days and try to change certain things about them or look for help specific to those locations.

-While there are many diets that are healthy and only use whole and unprocessed foods, there are actually many refined and processed foods that are still good to consume for a healthy diet.
+While many diets are healthy and only use whole and unprocessed foods, many refined and processed foods are still good to consume for a healthy diet.